MatasBudriunas/ai-content-suggestor/README.md

 # ai-content-suggestor

 A web-application using openAI library GPT-3 model.
-It comes with active prompt and asynchornous prompt that generates suggestions asynchronically based on content provided.
+It comes with active prompt and passive prompt that generates suggestions asynchronically based on content provided.

 ## Requirements